 There are a million things to get done before your knee surgery.
 Figuring out how to balance it all can be overwhelming.
 Taking the time to relax and breathe is important as well.
 Preparing for knee surgery is not something you necessarily planned on doing in your life, but stressing too much can make the situation worse.

 Being organized and following the steps above will make it a lot easier.
 Taking the time to relax and do things that you enjoy will be an even better option.
 Whether that includes turning off your phone for a bit, reading a book, or doing something else, always add at least a little time each day for relaxation.
-These relaxation techniques help get your mind off the surgery while reducing the amount of stress you feel.
+These relaxation techniques help get your mind off the orthopedic surgeon while reducing the amount of stress you feel.

 Getting Your Surgery

-Getting knee surgery done is a common procedure, but many patients are not certain what to expect.
+Getting knee orthopedic surgeon done is a common procedure, but many patients are not certain what to expect.
 Finding a team of skilled professionals can help put your mind at ease so you can focus on recovering and getting better.
 Contact us at Mattalino Orthopaedic in Phoenix, AZ to schedule your consultation and get prepared for your knee surgery today.